Post Graduation Planning

 How to successfully plan for Post-Graduation

-myBlueprint is an online resource that all students in Regina Public Schools have access to.
-It syncs with PowerSchool to provide an accurate look at what post-secondary courses and programs students can get into across Canada.
+myBlueprint is an online resource for all RCS grade 7-12 students that provides an accurate look at what post-secondary courses and programs students can access across Canada.

 A few other features include:

 - Interest inventories that can help students to narrow their focus based off of what is of interest to them.

 - Resume and cover letter builder.
 You enter the information, and it formats it for you.
 It makes building a resume the easiest part of finding a job.

 To access your account visit www.myblueprint.ca/rbe

 - Students create an account unique to their email address.
 They will need their Saskatchewan Ministry of Education ID number (available from the high school admin office) and your birthdate.

 If you need help with your account, talk to your homeroom teacher or the high school admin office for assistance.